LedgerHQ/erc7730-analyzer/Example_report.md

 ### 1️⃣ Intent Analysis

 > **Declared Intent:** *"Swap"*

-The declared intent *Swap* is accurate and clear — this is a token swap call (buy exact output tokens by spending up to a maximum input).
+The declared intent "Swap" is accurate and appropriate for this function — it initiates a token-for-token swap.

 ---